nzmksk/notes/roadmap.sh/backend/01-internet/01-how-internet-works.md

 - ARPANET switched to using TCP/IP on 1st January, 1983
 - During 1980s, funding for the internet shifted from the military to **National Science Foundation**
 - NSF funded the long-distance networks that as the internet's backbone from 1981 - 1994
+- The World Wide Web (WWW) invented by **Tim Berners-Lee** in 1989
+- Revolutionized the Internet by providing a user-friendly interface based on hypertext and URLs (Uniform Resource Locators)
 - Became a global commercial network in the 1990s
 - US government turned control over the internet backbone to the private sector in 1994